gzotta/firebaseProject/README.md

 # firebaseProject

-This project is to practise the implementation of the Firebase authentication.
+This project is to practise the implementation of the Firebase authentication and Firestore databse.